 (1964) Panic Button

-- If this idea sounds a little familiar to you, yes Mel Brooks took this same idea and employed it quite wonderfully actually in the movie The Producers.
+Can you place this idea?
+That's right Mel Brooks took this same idea and employed it quite wonderfully actually in the movie The Producers.

 (1964) Dog Eat Dog

 Jayne initially had high hopes for this film telling her friend Ray Strait that she believed it was Oscar material which proved to be untrue.

 This 1965 film is based on the best selling book When Strangers Meet by Michael Elkins and is about three thieves, Lylle Corbett (Cameron Mitchell), Dolph Kostis (Ivor Salter) and Darlene (Jayne) make off with one million dollars and flea to a deserted island.
 Each one is scheming to come up with a way to get the entire fortune for himself.
 As it turns out their island isn’t all that deserted as they find themselves up against several other folks who want the money for themselves as well and who will go to great lengths to get it.

 I am not sure how to explain the plot of the 1964 film and indeed, I am not sure that it has much of one.
 Jayne portrays Dr. Jane an anthropologist who discusses the love lives of primitive and modern man.
 She intends to prove that no matter the time frame involved or culture, that mankind loves and makes love the same way the world over.